Azure/terraform-azurerm-avm-ptn-avd-lza-insights/examples/default/README.md

   resource_group_name = azurerm_resource_group.this.name
 }

-# This is the module call
+# This is the module that creates the data collection rule
 module "dcr" {
   source                                                      = "../../"
   enable_telemetry                                            = var.enable_telemetry